 Her advice for others:

-“If you’ve got chronic health, you have them for a reason,” she says.
+“If you’ve got chronic health issues, you have them for a reason,” she says.
 “It’s not a simple fix.
 Most of you have tried, you’ve listened to this podcast or that podcast, or tried this supplement or that supplement.
 And you haven’t gotten where you wanted to be.
 So love yourself enough to invest in yourself and find someone who can help you because without your health, really nothing else matters.”

 If you enjoyed this story, you might also like: The Regimen that Reversed Multiple Autoimmune Disorders.